Singeing (textiles)

 Singeing is a preparation method of textiles; it is applied more commonly to woven textiles and cotton yarns where a clean surface is essential.
 Singeing in textiles is a mechanical treatment or finish to obtain a neat surface of the fabric or less hairy yarn.
 In a singeing machine, the yarns or fabrics are exposed to direct flames or to the heated plates to burn the protruding fibers.
-Hence, also called "gassing."
+It is also called "gassing."